 Naya Adab ran for a decade.
 After its closure, Majaz joined the Harding Library at Delhi as Assistant Librarian.
 There he collaborated with Fasihuddin Ahmed in editing the literary journal ‘Adeeb’.3

 Knowing the man

-Majaz was a fragile soul, one who could be easily hurt.
+Majaz was a fragile soul.
 Being the nice guy he was, Majaz kept quiet even when friends misbehaved with him.

-Milne haiN abhi muujh ko Khitaab aur zyaadaa”
+Milne haiN abhi mujh ko Khitaab aur zyadaa”

 [They have not stopped at vagabond and rogue

-More praises are on their way for me]
+More titles are to be bestowed on me]

-Majaz was a rebel poet.
-His anger against the capitalist system provided the basis for Awara and his hope for a better tomorrow, born out of the socialist ideology of the Soviet Russia, is expressed in the poem ‘Khwab-e-Sehar’-
+He was also a rebel poet.
+Majaz’s anger against the capitalist system provided the basis for Awara.
+His hope for a better tomorrow, born out of the socialist ideology of the Soviet Russia, is expressed in the poem ‘Khwab-e-Sehar’-

 “Yeh musalsal aafaten, yeh yorishen, yeh qatal-e-aam

 Kuch nahin tau kam se kam khawab-e-sehar dekha to hai